gayoooon1/machine-learning-assignment/README.md

 ## About the repository ✏
 Archiving assignments and flipped learning history in MACHINE LEARNING 2022-1

-During the semester, both the online lecture from the professor and flipped learning will be proceeded.
+During the semester, both the online lecture from the professor and the flipped learning will be proceeded.

 ## Flipped Learning ✏
 For the flipped learning, students will take the [Andrew Ng's Machine Learning course](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN).
 I will log the progress with the time table below.